 The students practice history and length of time their registration has lapsed will be discussed at interview to aid determining if the proposed practice hours require revision.
 Students should be aware that if their assigned practice learning environment provides 24/7 care they may be required to work over the 24/7 period in accordance with the NMC 2010 Standards.

-The Faculty of Health Sciences and Sport works in collaboration with NHS Forth Valley, Highland, and Western Isles Health Boards.
-Completion of your 300 hours is likely to be within these Health Boards; however it may be possible to access other practice opportunities out with these areas.
+The Faculty of Health Sciences and Sport works in collaboration with NHS Forth Valley and other Health Boards in Scotland.
+Completion of your 300 hours is likely to be within your local Health Board, however it may be possible to access other practice opportunities out with these areas.

 The programme begins with 5 days on campus in which you will attend lectures, workshops and skills-based classes.
 The on-campus study days will be provided on the Stirling campus.